 Major donors, initiated devotees of twenty year standing who are in the real estate business, will be constructing houses and apartments dedicated to facilitate Nitya-seva investments.
 The management of these properties and their annual earnings is under the leaders of the Hungarian yatra.

 What if I would like to donate, but the total amount is too much for me?

 All donations are welcome.
 If you can get together with a group of friends to make a full Nitya-seva, that is ideal.
 If not we will group smaller donations together.

 Dear Devotees!
-I am seventy-one years old.
-Twenty-four years ago we installed Radha-Syamasundara, who are my life.
+I am seventy-four years old.
+Twenty-seven years ago we installed Radha-Syamasundara, who are my life.
 Before I leave this world, I would like to see that the worship of Radha-Syama and

 Gaura-Nitai is secured and not dependent on possible fluctuations in the Hungarian yatra’s income.
 You have participated in other significant projects in Hungary such as the construction of Radha-Syama’s temple, its renovation, and recently in the altar renovation.
 For these services Krishna gives the following blessing, “One who offers the Deity gifts of land, markets, cities and villages so that the regular daily worship and special festivals of the Deity may go on continually will achieve opulence equal to My own.”
 (SB 11.27.51)